The Complete Guide to PWA: Answers to Popular Questions About Progressive Web Apps

 8. Is it expensive to build a PWA?

-For developers, making a PWA is easier than creating a native application from scratch.
+For developers, making PWAs are easier than creating native apps from scratch.
 PWAs don’t need separate code for different mobile platforms, which helps to limit the cost.
 It is also less expensive to maintain and update a PWA compared to a native app.
 PWAs may be a cost-effective part of your business strategy.
 Contact us for a free consultation.